mercadopago/devsite-docs/guides/checkout-bricks/status-screen-brick/default-rendering.en.md

 # Default rendering

-See below the necessary information for you to configure and render the Status Screen Brick.
+Before rendering the Status Screen Brick, first execute the [initialization steps](/developers/en/docs/checkout-bricks/common-initialization) shared among all Bricks.
+From there, see below the necessary information to configure and render the Status Screen Brick.

 > WARNING
 >
 > Important
 >
-> To perform Status Screen Brick rendering, first perform the [initialization steps](/developers/en/docs/checkout-bricks/common-initialization) shared among all Bricks.
+> To consult the types and specifications of the parameters and responses of the Brick functions, refer to the [technical documentation](https://github.com/mercadopago/sdk-js/blob/main/API/bricks/status-screen.md).

 ## Configure the Brick